Stephen Paddock: Sequence of events

-At some point during the attack on concertgoers, Paddock – who had placed a webcamera on a service cart outside his room – fired about 35 rounds through his door.
+At some point during the attack on concertgoers, Paddock – who had placed a webcam on a service cart outside his room – fired about 35 rounds through his door.
 The shots wounded approaching hotel security guard Jesus Campos.
-The unarmed Campos had attempted to enter the 32nd floor first at 9:59 pm on an unrelated matter but he found the door to the hallway screwed shut by Paddock.
+The unarmed Campos had attempted to enter the 32nd floor first at 9:59 pm on an unrelated matter but found the door to the hallway screwed shut by Paddock.
 At 10:05 pm, Paddock began firing hundreds of rounds in rapid succession at the crowd below.
 He initially started off with a few single gunshots before firing in prolonged bursts.
 He stopped shooting ten minutes later at 10:15 pm.
 It is speculated that at that time Paddock committed suicide, shooting himself through the mouth.

 According to the chronology of events established by the authorities in the following days, the first two police officers reached the 32nd floor of the hotel at 10:17 pm.
 A minute later, they were shown the location of Paddock's door.
 Between 10:26 and 10:30 pm, an additional eight LVMPD officers joined them and began clearing other suites along the 32nd floor hallway.
 At 10:55 pm, eight SWAT team members entered the 32nd floor through the second stairwell nearest to Paddock's suite.
 Once all the other rooms on the floor had been cleared, at 11:20 pm — more than an hour after the first two officers arrived and 65 minutes after Paddock had ceased firing—police breached his door with an explosive charge and entered the room.
 Paddock was found dead from a self-inflicted gunshot to the head.

 Investigation

 In addition to the firearms and accessories found in Paddock's hotel room, there was a note that included handwritten calculations about where he needed to aim to maximize his accuracy.
 The note contained the actual distance to the target, his own elevation and the bullet trajectory relative to the line of fire.
 There were also several laptops in the suite, one of which was missing a hard drive.
 Computer forensics discovered hundreds of images of child pornography on the laptops.
-Paddock's brother, Bruce Paddock (referred to as "Daniel Paddock" in other sources), was arrested in Los Angeles in October in an unrelated child pornography investigation.
+Paddock's brother, Bruce Paddock (referred to as "Daniel Paddock" in other sources), was arrested in Los Angeles in October in an unrelated child sexual abuse material investigation.

 Ammonium nitrate, often used in improvised explosive devices, was found in Paddock's car trunk along with 1,600 rounds of ammunition and 50 lb of Tannerite, a binary explosive used to make explosive targets for gun ranges.
 However, investigators clarified that while Paddock had "nefarious intent" with the material, he did not appear to have assembled an explosive device.
 An additional 19 firearms were found at his home.

 Over the weekend following the shooting, Paddock's Reno home was broken into via the front door by an unknown perpetrator.
 Authorities stated nothing was known to have been taken, and confirmed that the FBI was revisiting his homes.